jmswaney/blog/03_python_CLI_example/README.md

 ## Creating a command-line wizard

-Now that we can print random quotes, let's simulate a conversation between Star Fox 64 that the user selects.
-Ideally, we would re-use the `starfox` CLI for this converation feature and still support the previous random quote feature.
+Now that we can print random quotes, let's simulate a conversation between Star Fox 64 characters that the user selects.
+Ideally, we would re-use the `starfox` CLI code for this conversation feature and still support the previous random quote feature.
 Fortunately we can do this with `@click.option`, which will make our `character` input an optional named argument.
-This is convenient because we can alter the behavior of the `starfox` CLI based on whether or not the `character` option is provided (and not `None`).
+This is convenient because we can alter the behavior of the `starfox` CLI based on whether or not the `character` option is provided (not `None`).

 For our simulated conversation, we can prompt the user for which characters to include and how many quotes from each to sample.
 With that in mind, it would be convenient to re-use the random sampling logic we have already written for this as well as the above mentioned case when `character` is provided.
 Putting this all together, our `main.py` file would look like this.